About this guide

 What about diets?

-Lots of people find that that they do not eat much on diets.
+Lots of people try to go on a diet and eat a lot less than they do normally.
 Nearly everybody puts the weight back on after their diet has finished.

-It might be better not to diet but to just change the type of food you eat so it is healthier.
+It is better not to diet but to just change the type of food you eat so it is healthier.

-Eating less sugar, sweets, fizzy drinks, take-away foods like fish and chips, chocolates and crisps and eating healthier food is likely to help you lose weight.
+Having less sugar, fizzy drinks, take-away foods like fish and chips, chocolates and crisps and swapping to eating healthier food is likely to help you lose weight.

 Exercise